strawberry-graphql/strawberry/docs/guides/pagination/overview.md

 ### Cursor based pagination

-Cursor-based pagination, also known as keyset pagination, works by returning a pointer to a specific item in the dataset.
+Cursor based pagination, also known as keyset pagination, works by returning a pointer to a specific item in the dataset.
 On subsequent requests, the server returns results after the given pointer.
 This method addresses the drawbacks of using offset pagination, but does so by making certain trade offs:

 - The cursor must be based on a unique, sequential identifier in the given source.